Hajj 2020: Is it time to rethink how the pilgrimage is organised?

 Turan Kayaoglu, a visiting fellow at the Brookings Doha Center, says the Hajj has become "one more tool in Saudi Arabia's foreign policy arsenal".

-"The kingdom chooses to keep the quota system as opaque as possible in order to exploit it as a political tool to reward its allies and punish its adversaries."
+"The kingdom chooses to keep the quota system as opaque as possible in order to exploit it as a political tool to reward its allies and punish its adversaries," said Kayaoglu, who is also a professor of Politics, Philosophy & Public Affairs at the University of Washington Tacoma.

 In 2015, after a stampede and crush of pilgrims killed at least 2,426 people, Iran, which lost 464 pilgrims, immediately called for an independent body to take over administering the Hajj.